insarlab/MintPy/docs/installation.md

 ### Install PySAR

-#### 0. For Mac users
+#### For Mac users

-For Mac users, Xcode with command line tools are needed.
-Skip this part if you have already done so.
+Install Xcode with command line tools, if you have not already done so.

-1. Install XCode from App store
+1. Install Xcode from App store
 2. Install command line tools from within XCode and agree to the terms of license.

 ```tcsh